 - Remove oranges and let them cool.
 Slice and open oranges to remove seeds.
 (Cut off the ends of the oranges too).
 Reserve the orange liquid for other cooking projects, if desired.

 - Heat the oven to 350 degrees F. Grease a 9-inch non-stick cake or springform pan.
 Cut a circle of parchment paper for the base of the pan.
-Grease with butter.
+Grease the parchment circle with butter and place it butter side up in the pan.

 - In a food processor, blend oranges with egg yolks.
 (You can mash them together with a fork too if a food processor is not available.)